 What is bulimia nervosa?

-People with bulimia nervosa may also use strict dieting, fasting or take diet pills to compensate for the binges.
-People with BED do not purge or try to compensate for their binges.
+People with bulimia nervosa may also use strict dieting or fasting or take diet pills to compensate for the binges.

 Eating disorders are often a secret problem.
 Many people feel ashamed and afraid to seek help.
 Bulimia nervosa can cause serious damage to physical health and wellbeing.
 If you are struggling with binge eating, see your doctor.